lostsource/walt/README.md

 directory to your `PATH` environment variable.
 Make sure `build.js` has the executable flag set.

-You can either install BuildJS's dependencies globally or in the installation directory (recommended).
-In the installation directory execute the following
+Change to the installation directory and execute the command
-commands:

-    npm install underscore
-    npm install underscore.string
+    .\setup.js

+Dependencies will now be installed.
+Note that currently this command requires `git` to be installed because a dependency is not yet available in the npm registry.

 That's it!
 Executing `build.js` should now display the command line options.